ShyLU node: On-node Scalable Solvers and Preconditioners Recent Progresses and Current Performance: FastILU

 \section{FastILU}

 Preconditioners based on Incomplete LU (ILU) factorization are effective for some applications.
 Several parallel ILU factorization algorithms (e.g., based on level-set scheduling~\cite{Anderson:1989}) have been developed, along with a matrix reordering technique to enhance the parallelism~\cite{Jones:1994}.
-However, the performance to compute the ILU preconditioner, and the sparse-triangular solve (SpTRSV) needed to apply the precoditioner, depends on the sparsity structure of the matrix.
-As a result, depending on the sparsity structure of the matrix, the algorithms may not provide enough parallelism to utilize a GPU and may run fundamentally sequential.
+However, the performance of computing the ILU preconditioner, and the sparse-triangular solve (SpTRSV) needed to apply the preconditioner, depends on the sparsity structure of the matrix.
+As a result, depending on the sparsity structure of the matrix, the algorithms may not provide enough parallelism to utilize a GPU.

-To expose more parallelism, the FastILU subpackage implements an iterative-variant of level-based ILU factorization and sparse-triangular solver, referred to as FastILU and FastSpTRSV, respectively.
-The implementation utilizes Kokkos and provides the portable performance over different node architectures including NVIDIA or AMD GPUs.
+To expose more parallelism, the FastILU subpackage implements an iterative variant of level-based ILU factorization and sparse-triangular solver, referred to as FastILU and FastSpTRSV, respectively.
+The implementation utilizes Kokkos and provides portable performance across different node architectures, including NVIDIA or AMD GPUs.

 FastILU is based on the algorithms proposed in~\cite{Chow:2015}.
-Figure~\ref{algo:fastILU} shows the pseudocodes of both FastILU and FastSpTRSV.
+Figure~\ref{algo:fastILU} shows the pseudocode of both FastILU and FastSpTRSV.
 Although each sweep of the algorithm requires about the same number of floating-point operations as the standard ILU or SpTRSV, each entry of the ILU factors or of the solution vector can be computed in parallel.
-Moreover, the amount of the parallelism is independent of the sparsity structure of the matrix, and hence, the matrix reordering, which may degrade the quality of the preconditioner, is not needed to enhance the parallelism.
+Moreover, the amount of parallelism is independent of the sparsity structure of the matrix; hence, matrix reordering, which may degrade the quality of the preconditioner, is not needed to enhance the parallelism.
 Consequently, FastILU has the potential to generate an effective preconditioner efficiently without matrix ordering.
-Overall, if the algorithm requires a small number of sweeps to generate a preconditioner or triangular solution of a desired accuracy, then on a GPU (which can accomodate the high level of parallelism), FastILU and FastSpTRSV can be more efficient than the standard algorithms.
+Overall, if the algorithm requires a small number of sweeps to generate a preconditioner or triangular solution of a desired accuracy, then on a GPU (which can accommodate the high level of parallelism), FastILU and FastSpTRSV can be more efficient than the standard algorithms.